The "Let Them Theory" Is Not a Management Strategy

 So, What Is the “Let Them” Theory?

-If they don’t text back?
-Let them.
+If they don’t text you back, let them.

 Here is Mel describing it in her own words about a year ago:

-I’m not here to be a hater.
-This is solid advice that has helped a lot of people.
+“Let them” is solid advice that has helped a lot of people.
 It can be great for relationships.
 Friends.
 Parents.
 Exes.
 It’s worth aspiring to!
+If it’s helpful to you, by all means, use it!

 When “Let Them” Works at Work